 The Party Wall Act 1996 protects both owners by requiring written consent or a party wall award.
 This must be done before any work that involves a wall or structure shared between homes can start.
 This means you must appoint a party wall surveyor before starting.

 Tip: Speak with our Party Wall Surveyors in London before you make any loft alterations.
 We ensure your loft conversion requires a party wall agreement that meets all legal standards.
-We also ensure it complies with building regulation requirements.
+We also ensure it complies with

 Can I Do a Loft Conversion Without an Agreement?